1 by Two

 1 by Two is a 2014 Indian Malayalam language psychological thriller film directed by Arun Kumar Aravind and written by Jeyamohan.
-It stars Fahadh Faasil, Murali Gopy in dual roles, Honey Rose and Abhinaya.
+It stars Fahadh Faasil, Murali Gopy (in a dual role), Honey Rose and Abhinaya.

 Plot

-Hari and Ravi are identical twins who share a very delicate and special emotional bond.
+Hari and Ravi are identical twins who share a very special emotional bond.
 When Hari dies in an accident, Ravi goes into a strange state of psychosis.
 Yusuf, a cop, tries to uncover the mystery involved in the case.